Edward-Manela-jr/university-navigation-app-uml/report/03-uml-diagram-justification.md

 ### 3. Class Diagram

 **Purpose:**
-Represents the static structure of the system including classes such as App, User, Destination, Route, TTS Engine, and their relationships.
+Represents the static structure of the system including classes such as App, UI, Destination, Route, TTS Engine, and their relationships.

 **Justification:**
 Essential for translating requirements into a design structure that will later guide software development.